IamfromSpace/http-server/README.md

 `--cors` Enable CORS via the `Access-Control-Allow-Origin` header

+`--origins` JS regex pattern that if matched and cors is enabled, will allow the request by attaching the requesting origin as the `Access-Control-Allow-Origin` header.
+If not matched, no `Access-Control-Allow-Origin` will be set and the request will be denied by user agents that enforce cors.
+If cors is enabled, but this flag is not set, all origins will be allowed.

 `-o` Open browser window after starting the server

 `-c` Set cache time (in seconds) for cache-control max-age header, e.g. `-c10` for 10 seconds (defaults to `3600`).
 To disable caching, use `-c-1`.